Still17/SIREN/README.md

 **Sentiment Intelligence Real-time Engine Network (S.I.R.E.N.)**

-SIREN is an **AI-powered market intelligence system** designed to detect **early sentiment and behavioral shifts in crypto markets** by analyzing high-frequency social data in real time.
+SIREN is an **AI-powered sentiment intelligence system** designed to detect
+**early behavioral and conviction shifts in crypto markets** by analyzing
+high-frequency social data in real time.

-The system focuses on identifying changes in collective conviction, engagement quality, and analytical depth **before these shifts become visible in price action or traditional market indicators**.
+The system focuses on identifying changes in collective sentiment, engagement quality, and analytical depth **before these shifts become visible in price action or traditional market indicators**.

+SIREN is developed as a **research- and infrastructure-intensive system**,
+not as a traditional SaaS product or trading platform.

 ---

 ## Problem

 Crypto markets are driven by **behavioral dynamics**, not price alone.
-By the time sentiment changes are reflected on charts, the underlying social and psychological shift has already occurred.
+By the time sentiment changes become visible on charts, the underlying social and psychological shift has already occurred.

 Most existing tools rely on:
-- raw price and volume data,
+- price and volume indicators,
 - unweighted social metrics,
 - keyword-based sentiment counts.

 These approaches fail to:
 - separate signal from noise,
 - account for author credibility,
-- capture early inflection points in collective sentiment.
+- capture **early inflection points** in collective sentiment.

 ---

 ## Solution

 SIREN provides **real-time sentiment intelligence** by combining:
 - high-frequency social data ingestion,
 - AI-based sentiment and analytical depth classification,
 - credibility-weighted scoring models,